Data up to October 2018

 The following LFS data are used in the calculations of the monthly unemployment rates published in this article:

-- For the Czech Republic, Germany, Italy, the Netherlands, Austria, Romania, Finland and Sweden: monthly LFS data up to and including July 2018.
+- For Czechia, Germany, Italy, the Netherlands, Austria, Romania, Finland and Sweden: monthly LFS data up to and including October 2018.

-- For Belgium, Bulgaria, France, Croatia, Latvia Luxembourg , Malta, Slovenia and Slovakia: quarterly data up and including Q1 2018.
+- For Belgium, Bulgaria, Cyprus, Ireland, Croatia, Latvia, Lithuania, Luxembourg , Malta, Slovenia and Slovakia: quarterly data up and including Q2 2018.

-- For Cyprus, Ireland, Spain, Lithuania, and Poland: quarterly data up and including Q2 2018.
+- for Spain, France and Poland: quarterly data up and including Q3 2018.

 Monthly unemployment and employment series are calculated first at the level of four categories for each Member State (males and females 15-24 years, males and females 25-74 years).
 These series are then seasonally adjusted and all the national and European aggregates are calculated.
 Monthly unemployment figures are published by Eurostat as rates (as a percentage of the labour force) or levels (in thousands), by gender and for two age groups (persons aged 15-24, and those aged 25-74).
 The figures are available as unadjusted, seasonally adjusted and trend series.
 There are monthly estimates for all EU-28 Member States.
 Data for the EU-28 aggregate start in 2000 and for the euro area (EA-18) in April 1998; the starting point for individual Member States varies.